wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 3.5 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* You can now put this shortcode inside another one if you want (nested shortcodes)

 = 3.4.2 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * Admin panel small bug fix